 Utopia by Russell T Davies, directed by Graeme Harper

-When the TARDIS lands in modern-day Wales, Captain Jack Harkness hitches a ride, inadvertently sending the time machine to the very end of the universe.
-In that time, the vestiges of humanity are marooned on the planet Malcassairo, where they are preyed upon by the savage Futurekind.
-The elderly Professor Yana is trying to perfect a rocketship which will take his people to a fabled utopia beyond the dying stars -- but the Doctor may discover too late that there is more to Yana than even the professor realises.
+When the Doctor and Martha land in modern-day Cardiff, Captain Jack Harkness hitches a ride, inadvertently propelling the TARDIS forwards in time to the last days of the universe.
+On the barren planet Malcassairo, the Doctor and his friends discover the remaining vestiges of humanity, marooned and preyed upon by the degenerate Futurekind.
+The elderly Professor Yana is trying to perfect a spaceship which will take his people to a fabled Utopia beyond the dying stars.
+But even the Doctor fails to suspect that there is more to Yana than even the professor realises.

 The Sound Of Drums / Last Of The Time Lords